- Passively managed Exchange-traded funds (ETFs) seek to replicate the performance of the index they track.

 ETFs can fit well with other types of investments in the same portfolio.
 That’s one reason why some investors think of them as portfolio management tools.

-Wide variety of investment types
+Wide variety of Exposures

 Bought and sold like stocks

 The price of your ETF investment will fluctuate during the day with the ups and downs of the market.
 At times, an ETF may trade higher or lower – at a premium or a discount – from the price of its underlying securities or Net Asset Value (NAV).
 ETFs continuously offer and sell shares through a daily in-kind purchase and sale process to “authorized participants” and not to investors.
 As a result, most ETFs do not incur tax when securities are sold and the investor does not incur capital gains taxes until they sell their shares.
 This process facilitates a tight premium discount to NAV.

 Investment cost is low